steveharnell/DITools/README.md

 ### Workflow Optimization Tools
 Streamline post-production with utilities such as automatic .drx file cleanup after DaVinci Resolve still extraction.

+### FreqCheck RF Spectrum Analysis
+Monitor and coordinate 2.4GHz RF channel usage on set using HackRF One or RTL-SDR hardware.
+FreqCheck provides real-time spectrum scanning to help identify interference and optimize wireless video, audio, and camera control channel assignments.
+Requires HackRF or RTL-SDR libraries.

 ## Technical Specifications

 - Developed entirely in Python 3 with no required external dependencies.
 Optional features such as xxHash64 checksums and RF spectrum scanning are unlocked by installing Homebrew, updated rsync (3.2.0+), and HackRF libraries